garrandall/popular-music-data/tracks/uh-huh-b2k.md

 I'm lethal like dannie glover
 got you runnin to your mother
 makin plans for life
-yo im only 15 what I need wit a wife we can walk through the mall while I hold ya hips or you can hang out the drop while im pushin the whip take you on a ride that you'll never forget runnin home tellin ya friends lil fizz is it got ya hooked by the way that I lick my lips
+yo I'm only 15 what I need wit a wife we can walk through the mall while I hold ya hips or you can hang out the drop while I'm pushin the whip take you on a ride that you'll never forget runnin home tellin ya friends lil fizz is it got ya hooked by the way that I lick my lips